Past Regional Work

 The Shuswap Local and Secwepemc Governments Communications Agreement had four goals, which are to:

-1. integrate local government and Secwepemc communities on areas of mutual interest through regular communication and working together on joint initiatives
+1. integrate local government and Secwepemc communities on matters of mutual interest through regular communication and working together on joint initiatives

 2. provide a collective voice to the governments of BC and Canada on common issues